 My COVID pass is up to date, it says I’m cleared for access, yet it still says “none” for buildings I’m cleared for.
 When will access be turned on?

 Your pass may say "none" but you have access to E62 and E51 entry points.

 When I tap my ID at an entry point, my ID doesn't register red or green at the entry points.
 What should I do?

 Contact email@example.com for assistance or seek onsite assistance from our MIT Sloan Operating Committee leader.

-Overall, gatherings of any size with anyone outside of your immediate household is strongly discouraged.
+Overall, gatherings of any size with anyone outside of your immediate household are strongly discouraged.
 For additional guidance:

 Graduate students residing in private and multi-occupant apartments have been invited to return to campus.
 Graduate students living in on-campus residence halls will be included in a phased move-in process.
 In all cases, our graduate students will be welcomed back to Cambridge this academic year, albeit with limitations on campus density.

-All students, faculty, and staff who are coming to campus will be required to wear an approved face covering both inside and outside while on campus at all times.
-MIT Sloan branded masks will be distributed during the required Return to Campus Tour.
-They are black with the MIT Sloan logo in white.
-Multiple masks will be supplied to each student in case they lose them.
+All students, faculty, and staff who are coming to campus will be required to wear an approved face mask both inside and outside while on campus at all times.
+MIT Sloan branded cloth masks will be available to anyone with access to campus.
+Face masks are critical to limiting COVID-19 transmission.

 Incoming Graduate Students living on campus:

 The Atlas Center has been coordinating with Housing to print and deliver cards to the residence the student will be moving into.
 ID cards will be available for pick-up at the front desk when the student moves in.